Alazar351/Recipes/README.md

 ```

 ## Usage
 Welcome to the Recipree!
-Our website is designed to help you discover, save, and create delicious recipes from around the world.
+The website is designed to help you discover, save, and create delicious recipes from around the world.
 Follow these steps to make the most of our platform:

 ### Browsing Recipes